lazyprogrammer/image-classification-dbn/README.md

 Image classification using a Deep Belief Network with multiple layers of Restricted Boltzmann Machines.

+Written in C# and uses the Accord.NET machine learning library.

 Lazily threw together some code to create a deep net where weights are initialized via unsupervised training in the hidden layers and then trained further using backpropagation.

 The data is included, I used Caltech 101.